felix-adigbli/Tri-layer-intrusion-detection/README.md

 This project uses the Canadian Institute for Cybersecurity (CIC) Intrusion Detection Evaluation Dataset (CIC-IDS2017), which contains benign and the most up-to-date common attacks.
 The dataset is utilized for training the model to recognize various types of network anomalies.

 ## Model Architecture
-The TLIDS architecture is composed of three main stages:
+The TriLIDS architecture is composed of three main stages:
 1. Anomaly Detection: Initial filtering of network traffic to identify potential threats using a hybrid CNN-LSTM model.
 2. Attack Classification: Classification of the detected anomalies into specific known attack categories using a Random Forest Classifier.
 3. Refinement Stage: Further analysis to reduce false positives and identify zero-day attacks using anomaly scoring.